Indonesia talks on coal exports postponed as scores of ships in limbo | Headlines

 - Indonesia

-BUILD UP During the impasse over exports, around 100 vessels either loading or waiting to load a total of around 5.9 million tonnes of coal have amassed near Indonesia's main coal ports off Kalimantan, Refinitiv data shows.
-This includes around 25 vessels waiting off the port of Samarinda and 27 off Taboneo.
+The utility said as of Wednesday it has secured contracts for 13.9 million tonnes of coal, but needed more to reach a safe stock level.
+During the impasse over exports, around 100 vessels either loading or waiting to load a total of around 5.9 million tonnes of coal have amassed near Indonesia's main coal ports off Kalimantan, Refinitiv data shows.
+This includes around 25 vessels waiting off the port of Samarinda and 27 off Taboo.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)